 3. Send critical messages swiftly, with SMS

-SMS is the channel for sending headline, time-sensitive information.
-Open rates for SMS are unparalleled and you can include links to either provide further information, or for data capture.
+SMS is the channel for sending headlines, time-sensitive information.
+Open rates for SMS are unparalleled and you can include links to either provide further information or for data capture.
 If you’re new to SMS, here’s how to start sending:

 - Creating an SMS campaign